azmainadel/azmainadel.github.io/_posts/2020-07-07-sfc-certification.md

-SFC is tailored to help anyone interested to know more about Scrum; learn about key concepts in Scrum, and to get a basic understanding of how Scrum framework works in delivering successful projects.
+SFC is tailored to help anyone interested to know more about Scrum; learn about key concepts in Scrum, and to get a basic understanding of how the Scrum framework works in delivering successful projects.

 Although this is a **free certificate**, this provides the necessary knowledge on Scrum fundamentals.